 Money lines are another method of betting that is more popular in boxing, car racing, and tennis.
 This is because the point spread is either irrelevant or far too small to bother with.
 At times even Baseball, Soccer, and Hockey have margins too small to create a point spread.
 When you can’t create a point spread, bookmakers use lines.

 Who creates the Lines and Odds?

 Depending on what sport you bet on, or where you place your bet, different people may be the ones to calculate the odds.
 Many bookmakers set their own odds, but horse racing tracks set the odds for their races.
-All online sportsbooks from the casinos tend to hire linesmakers to produce reasonable odds, which takes quite a lot of research and knowledge.
-Most online betting sites loove at the odds set by the vegas casinos and go by those numbers.
+All online sportsbooks from the casinos tend to hire linemakers to produce reasonable odds, which takes quite a lot of research and knowledge.
+Most online betting sites love at the odds set by the Las Vegas casinos and go by those numbers.

 Odds change quite a bit, depending on the sport you choose.
 Parimutuel betting means the odds change as every new bet is laid.
 Bookmakers also sometimes change the odds to make wagers more attractive to draw in more bets.
 For example, if a bookmaker has too many people betting on Team 1, they may change the odds slightly to make betting on their rival, Team 2 more enticing to balance out the wagers.

 Odds are written in three different way, and knowing how to read them will help make you successful in your sports betting:

 Decimal odds are some of the easiest to read.
 To convert something with a 50% chance of happening is in decimal odds, you use this formula: 100/50 = 2.
 This is written as odds of 2.0.
 To determine payout is very simple: For every 1 dollar wagered, you receive 2 back.